PPE and the law: What are your obligations if you are in construction?

-1. All employees, once after completing the safety induction course, they are issues with two or three sets of overalls, two set of safety boots and one or two high visibility and reflective tunic, which they will be required to wear at all the times while working on a site.
+- All employees, once after completing the safety induction course, they are issues with two or three sets of overalls, two set of safety boots and one or two high visibility and reflective tunic, which they will be required to wear at all the times while working on site.
 The best way to do it is to carry out a brilliant training course for both employees and employers on the reasons why they need PPE.
-AT BlueCollar, we offer training courses on health and safety measure.
+AT BlueCollar, we offer a training course on health and safety measure.

-2. A minimum of five pairs of safety boots, high reflective and visibility jackets must be kept on site for use by visitors to the construction works.
+- A minimum of five pairs of safety boots, highly reflective and visibility jackets must be kept on site for use by visitors to the construction works.

-4. It is crucial to pay attention to the fact than in an event that the equipment may be safely used by others without posing a hygiene risks, the equipment must be returned by the workers or visitor on completion of the task.
-It becomes the property of the owner and must return to the provider regardless.
+- It is crucial to pay attention to the fact in an event that the equipment may be safely used by others without posing a hygiene risks, the equipment must be returned by the workers or visitor on completion of the task.
+It becomes the property of the owner and must be returned to the provider regardless.

-5. At, BlueCollar we highly recommend owners of the business that their safety offices conducts a weekly inspections on the condition of PPE issued and in use on the site if the company does have a safety officer we can offer you the services.
+- At, BlueCollar we highly recommend owners of the business that their safety offices conduct a weekly inspection on the condition of PPE issued and in use on the site if the company does have a safety officer we can offer you the services.
 Furthermore, if the equipment no longer provides suitable protection, then we advise you to remove it and replace it.
 It is important to note that the decision can be made by the safety officer only.

-6. With the aim of encouraging works to always wear their PPE clothes, any person found not wearing appropriate PPE must be given a written warning that must be recorded in the health and safety file.
-If a person is given more warnings or keeps doing the same things of not wearing PPE clothes or any other safety related issue, that person must be removed from the site and disciplined in accordance with the company’s disciplinary procedures and the Basic Conditions of the Employment Act.
+- With, the aim of encouraging works to all ways wear their PPE clothes, any person found not wearing appropriate PPE must be given a written warning that must be recorded in the health and safety file.
+If a person is given more warnings or keeps doing the same things of not wearing PPE clothes or any other safety-related issue, that person must be removed from the site and disciplined in accordance with the company’s disciplinary procedures and the Basic Conditions of the Employment Act.

-8. A budget for the provision of PPE must be drafted up and obtainable to the client as part of the general tender /quote cost calculated for health and safety
+- A budget for the provision of PPE must be drafted up and obtainable to the client as part of the general tender /quote cost calculated for health and safety.

-9. Respect and follow the above obligations, remember not to endanger your workers lives, try to avoid risks that may be hazardous in the site.
+- Respect and follow the above obligations, remember not to endanger your worker’s lives.try to avoid risks that may be a hazard in the site.
 This is one of the best ways to keep your construction site safe from hazards, injuries or deaths.